 Alpine skiing’s big-stage performer

-Brought up in the Sierra Nevada (USA), Julia Mancuso first took to the slopes at Squaw Valley Ski Resort, showing terrific promise across all of the Alpine events.
-A few months after she turned 15, in 1999, she competed in her first FIS World Cup race.
+Brought up in the Sierra Nevada (USA), Julia Mancuso first took to the slopes at Squaw Valley Ski Resort, showing terrific promise across all Alpine events.
+She competed in her first FIS World Cup race in 1999, a few months after she turned 15.
 In 2001, the versatile American bagged her first World Cup points in the super-G and slalom, before making her Olympic debut as a 17-year-old at Salt Lake City 2002, where she finished 13th in the combined.

 However, it was at the FIS Junior World Ski Championships that she truly laid down a marker, claiming gold medals in the downhill, giant slalom and combined in Tarvisio (ITA) in 2002 and in the super-G in Puy-Saint-Vincent (FRA) in 2003.
 The following year, she again prevailed in the combined event in Maribor (SLO), taking her junior medal haul to eight (including five golds), a record for an American skier.